 My German must be getting better, as I thought I heard the woman say, “There is a sale on these, two for one.”

 “Did you say I get two, for the price of one?”

 I didn't care how ridiculous looking I was while carrying two giant sacks of toilet paper rolls and a tiny bag of croissants back into the house.
 The image of a stone age hunter of yesteryear, walking into the house, holding the two bags of paper high in the air, proud of myself, as if to say, “Who is the best toilet paper hunter in the world now?”

 Of course I was thinking of a scene in the horrific movie, “Caveman” where my old next door neighbor, John “the tooz” Matuzak played the caveman.
 In the movie, the cavewoman was Barbara Bach, who went "ohh" and "ahh" over john's muscles...

 I didn't get any "ohh" or "ahh," more of a death stare.
 Slowly I lowered the giant bags of elegant 4-ply softness.
-My wife sat there, looking at me like I was an idiot, “I said some toilet paper, not to buy the stores supply of it.”
+My lady sat there, looking at me like I was an idiot, “I said some toilet paper, not to buy the stores supply of it.”

 I mentioned, “It was a 2 for 1 sale”